After the breach: Staying safe in a world awash in purloined information

 The information usually sits undisturbed, safely out of the hands of criminals.
 But as the Equifax breach has shown, virtually no company is 100 percent hack-proof.
 That fact, according to some cybersecurity experts, means consumers and businesses need to move away from assuming their information is secure to assuming that criminals already have it.

-Instead of focusing only on data protection, businesses also most make sure to verify the identities of customers, vendors and others; watch their bank accounts for fraud; and exercise caution about the kinds of information they offer about themselves online.
+Instead of focusing only on data protection, businesses also must make sure to verify the identities of customers, vendors and others; watch their bank accounts for fraud; and exercise caution about the kinds of information they offer about themselves online.

 “There is no delete button.
 You can’t just pull all that information out of the cybersphere,” said Ulzheimer, a former employee of Equifax and credit scoring agency FICO.
 He is now president of Georgia-based consulting firm The Ulzheimer Group.
 “Really where we are in kind of the chronology of events is we have to think more about protecting ourselves than not making our information public.”